 - 1” for larger dogs over 40 lbs – Boxers, Labrador Retrievers, Golden Retrievers, Greyhounds, German Shepherds, Basset Hounds, Pit Bulls, Great Danes, etc.

 To measure your dog for the harness, use a soft measuring tape (or a piece of string) and measure all the way around the largest part of your dog’s chest.
 Choose the SMALLEST size that fits within that measurement.
+Review the Freedom Harness Sizing Chart for the correct size for your dog.

 The training leash is designed to be used in conjunction with the Freedom No-Pull Harness.
 It provides additional control points, which evenly distributes pressure.
 It has a permanently attached “floating” handle, allowing the leash to be used in multiple configurations: